 Click on ‘Save Changes’ (bottom right) and click on the arrow (top left) to go back.

 In the Videoplatform it is not possible to combine two separate video’s into one.
 This is only possible before uploading the video to the Videoplatform with designated software for video editing.
-Contact the key-user connected to your faculty for extra support.
+Contact the Teaching Support Desk (firstname.lastname@example.org) for extra support.

 Unfortunately, you won’t be able to pause a recording when you are recording material within the Videoplatform at home.
 You can only pause recordings that are recorded within a lecture hall.